 Precepts and Lay Ordination (Jukai)

-Join our online precepts study group, facilitated by Petra Zenryū Hubbeling on Zoom.
-Our weekly classes will be one hour long, beginning at 4:00pm Eastern time on March 31 and ending on May 19 (except April 21).
+Join our online precepts study group, facilitated by Peggy Reishin Murray and Eisho Sinclair on Zoom.
+Our weekly classes (7 weeks) will be one hour long, beginning at 4:00pm Eastern time on Friday June 4 ending on Friday July 16.
 Anyone interested in learning more about the precepts and their relevance in your life and the world today, is welcomed to join.
 No previous experience with Zen is necessary.

 The root of all Buddhist practice is ethical conduct, which is why we study and practice in relationship to the 16 Bodhisattva precepts.
 Therefore, each year Bread Loaf Mountain Zen Community offers practitioners an opportunity to deepen their relationship with the precepts and, if they so choose, make a public statement of their intention to do this practice by formally receiving the precepts in a ceremony called Jukai.
 In this lay ordination ceremony the precepts are received from a Sensei Joshin Byrnes.
 At the ceremony, you receive a Dharma name, your simple robe (rakusu), and the lineage paper showing you as part of our Soto Zen lineage family.
 Receiving the precepts also strengthens and formalizes one’s relationship with the Bread Loaf Mountain Zen Community.